Part 3: Calibration & Imaging of 3C345

 ← back to top

-You should find that there are non-Gaussian noise i.e. stripes around the phase calibrator, which is tell-tale signs of mis-calibration.
-I managed to get a peak brightness, $S_p$, of $1.423\,\mathrm{Jy\,beam^{-1}}$, a rms of $0.027\,\mathrm{Jy\,beam^{-1}}$ and so a $\mathrm{S/N}=52$.
-You should have values near this.
+You should find non-Gaussian noise, i.e., stripes around the phase calibrator, which are tell-tale signs of miscalibration.
+I managed to achieve a peak brightness, $S_p$, of $1.423\,\mathrm{Jy\,beam^{-1}}$, an r.m.s. of $0.027\,\mathrm{Jy\,beam^{-1}}$, resulting in a $\mathrm{S/N}= 52$.
+You should have values close to this.

 4B.
-Find phase calibration solution interval
+Find the phase calibration solution interval

 ← back to top